RegionX-Labs/RegionX-Node/README.md

 ### Running zombienet tests

-1. Install latest zombienet release from the [Zombienet release page](https://github.com/paritytech/zombienet/releases).
+1. Install the latest zombienet release from the [Zombienet release page](https://github.com/paritytech/zombienet/releases).

 2. Build the `regionx-node` by running: